4.65 from 143 votes

 Healthy Pumpkin Bread

-This healthy pumpkin bread is made with fiber-rich whole wheat flour, naturally sweetened with maple syrup and packed with warm spices.
-It's moist, fluffy and makes for the perfect fall treat.
-Plus, it can easily be made vegan.
+This healthy pumpkin bread is made with whole wheat flour and naturally sweetened.
+It's delicious, perfectly moist and makes for the perfect fall treat.

 Prep Time: 15 minutes